 The Camp Echo registration form requires parent signature on a photography release.
 If you do not want your child to be photographed, please instruct your child to notify the photographer and to remove himself/herself from pictures.

 Parents may send packages containing non-food items only.
 Because we live in a wilderness setting, food in cabins attracts undesirable animals and insects.
 Do not include food, candy, gum, or snacks in packages.
 Campers visit the Trading Post (“TP”) to have the opening of their package supervised by a staff member; edible items will be removed and discarded.
-Consider ordering a Warm Fuzzy package through Camp Echo.
+Consider ordering a Starter Kit when signing up for Summer 2017!

 Camp Echo has a partnership with Becky & Me Toys, located at 620 Grove Street in Evanston (two blocks east of the McGaw YMCA).
 Becky & Me Toys is a great source for camp games, postcards, journals, and more!
 Mention Camp Echo and 10% of your purchase will be donated to Camp Echo’s scholarship fund.